awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 $ aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com
 ```

-## Edit the Service\-Linked Role<a name="edit-service-linked-role"></a>
+## Edit the service\-linked role<a name="edit-service-linked-role"></a>

-Amazon ECS does not allow you to edit the AWSServiceRoleForECS service\-linked role\.
 After you create a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
-You can, however, edit the description of the role\.
-For more information, see [Modifying a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the *IAM User Guide*\.
+You can't edit the AWS owned IAM policy that the Amazon ECS service\-linked role uses either as it contains all the necessary permissions Amazon ECS needs\.
+However, you can edit the description of the role\.

 **To allow an IAM entity to edit the description of the AWSServiceRoleForECS service\-linked role**